CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 Architecture Cloud-based (access from anywhere) Local-first (your files, your control)

-File Format Internal (exports to Markdown/DOCX) Plain Markdown
+File Format Cloud database, exports to Word Plain Markdown

 PDF Storage Cloud-based, unlimited Local files